chocolatey/docs/input/en-us/general/faqs.md

 <a id="markdown-can-i-override-the-installation-directory" name="can-i-override-the-installation-directory"></a>
 ### Can I override the installation directory?
-Yes you can, see [Overriding install directory](./usage/getting-started#overriding-default-install-directory-or-other-advanced-install-concepts) and [[Ubiquitous Install Directory Option|FeaturesInstallDirectoryOverride]].
+Yes you can, see [Overriding install directory](./usage/getting-started#overriding-default-install-directory-or-other-advanced-install-concepts) and [Ubiquitous Install Directory Option](./features/paid/install-directory-override).

 <a name="AppVsTool"></a>
 <a id="markdown-what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application" name="what-distinction-does-chocolatey-make-between-an-installable-and-a-portable-application"></a>